telefonicaid/fiware-cygnus/flume/README.md

     $ tar xzvf apache-maven-3.2.1-bin.tar.gz
     $ mv apache-maven-3.2.1 APACHE_MAVEN_HOME

-## Installation
+## Installing Cygnus and its dependencies

 Apache Flume can be easily installed by downloading its latests version from http://flume.apache.org/download.html.
 Move the untared directory to a folder of your choice (represented by APACHE_FLUME_HOME):

     $ wget http://www.eu.apache.org/dist/flume/1.4.0/apache-flume-1.4.0-bin.tar.gz
     $ tar xvzf apache-flume-1.4.0-bin.tar.gz
     $ mv apache-flume-1.4.0-bin APACHE_FLUME_HOME
+    $ mkdir -p APACHE_FLUME_HOM/plugins.d/cygnus/
+    $ mkdir APACHE_FLUME_HOM/plugins.d/cygnus/lib
+    $ mkdir APACHE_FLUME_HOM/plugins.d/cygnus/libext

-Then, the developed classes must be packaged in a Java jar file which must be added to the APACHE_FLUME_HOME/lib directory:
+Then, the developed classes must be packaged in a Java jar file which must be added to the APACHE_FLUME_HOME/plugins.d/cygnus/lib directory:

     $ git clone https://github.com/telefonicaid/fiware-connectors.git
     $ cd fiware-connectors/flume
     $ APACHE_MAVEN_HOME/bin/mvn package
-    $ cp target/cygnus-0.1.jar APACHE_FLUME_HOME/lib
+    $ cp target/cygnus-0.1.jar APACHE_FLUME_HOME/plugins.d/cygnus/lib

 Please observe the Cygnus code has been built using the Flume provided versions of httpcomponents-core and httpcomponents-client (4.2.1).
 These are not the newest versions of such packages, but trying to build the cosmos-injector with such newest libraries has shown incompatibilities with Flume's ones.

-### Additional packages to install under FLUME_HOME/lib

-Depending on the Cygnus components you are going to use, you may need to install additional .jar files under FLUME_HOME/lib.
+In addition, depending on the Cygnus components you are going to use, you may need to install additional .jar files under FLUME_HOME/plugins.d/cygnus/libext.
 Otherwise, you may get "not class found exception" crashes when you run Flume.
-Until we can develop an smarter solution, the recommended installation way is just copying the .jar file to FLUME_HOME/lib using the cp command :).
+Until we can develop an smarter solution, the recommended installation way is just copying the .jar file to FLUME_HOME/plugins.d/cygnus/libext using the cp command :).
 Typically, you can get the .jar file from your Maven repository (under .m2 in your user home directory).

-For OrionCKANSink you need the following .jar:
+### OrionCKANSink additional dependencies

 * json-simple-1.1.jar